oktadev/schematics/README.md

 npm link
 ```

-First, create an empty project with the CLI:
+First, create an empty project with Angular CLI.
+You **must** add Angular routing for this schematic to work.

 ```
-ng new my-project
+ng new my-secure-app
 ```

 Then in your new project, link to `@okta/shield` and run it: